 Captain and Crew

-Kip Files is the captain of the Charles W. Morgan for the vessel’s 38th Voyage.
-A native to Maine, Files is the owner and captain of the 132-foot, three-masted schooner Victory Chimes out of Rockland.
-He is also the primary captain of the 207-foot barque Elissa, owned and operated by the Galveston Historical Foundation and Texas Seaport Museum.
+Kip Files became the 22nd captain of the Charles W. Morgan, a National Historic Landmark vessel, when he signed-on for the vessel’s 38th Voyage for the summer of 2014.
+A native of Maine, Files is the owner and captain of the 132-foot, three-masted schooner Victory Chimes out of Rockland.

 Files is the 22nd captain of the National Historic Landmark vessel.